-Armeniș, Romania·August 8 - 13 2023
+Armeniș, Romania·8 - 13 August 2023

 Reconnect to nature with a unique group along an an organic path of endless exploration.

-SOLD OUTSOLD OUT: Contact us to join a waiting list - Join wilderness guides Georg Messerer and Sam Lee for a unique 5-night journey into the iconic Southern Carpathians rewilding landscape tracking bison, bear, and wolf and learning about this last vestige of European wilderness.
+SOLD OUT: Contact us to join a waiting list - Join wilderness guides Georg Messerer and Sam Lee for a unique 5-night journey into the iconic Southern Carpathians rewilding landscape tracking bison, bear, and wolf and learning about this last vestige of European wilderness.
 Come and be part of one a boutique groups to trek far into the Southern Carpathian’s mountains allowing us to meet true wild-ness in both the land and deep within ourselves.
 Dates: 08th - 13th August

 Whether it's in the wild or at the table, our experienced and knowledgeable hosts are conscious to create a welcoming space of comfort where each participant can relax and enjoy nature.